 Why Late Fall Is Absolutely the Best Time to Go to Wine Country

-With autumn’s foliage in full effect, end-of-harvest winemaker dinners, fewer crowds and great deals on lodging and tastings, the West’s wine countries are even better to visit off-season
+With autumn’s foliage in full effect, end-of-harvest winemaker dinners, fewer crowds, and great deals on lodging and tastings, the West’s wine countries are even better to visit off-season

 We won’t deny the height of the crush season in any wine country is a ball.
-But, for those who prefer their vineyard touring, wine tasting experience with a chill vibe and more personal attention, the time to go to wine country is now.
+But, for those who prefer their vineyard touring and wine tasting experience with a chill vibe and more personal attention, the time to go to wine country is now.
 Not only are there fewer crowds, but the West’s wine regions are also ablaze with autumn’s foliage, making for a spectacular fall trip on every level.

 Wine countries’ temperate weather means the foliage tends to come later, and when it does, it’s explosive.
 Vineyards take on golden hues, which play nicely with the amber, crimson, and buttery gold-colored elm, sycamores, and bigleaf maple trees.
 In California, some of the state’s best foliage lies around the various wine countries.
 Napa peaks mid-October and into November.
 Sonoma remains flamboyant through October.
 While the Okanagan Valley has some of the most spectacular fall colors anywhere, you only have until about mid-October to catch the show.
 Oregon’s wine country should deliver good color through the end of October; same as most Washington and Idaho vineyards.
 If you’re getting a late start, stick to San Luis Obispo and the San Ynez Valley, which stays golden in November.